erikfritas/PHPCleaner/README.md

 <hr>

-## This PHP script optimizes the speed of your RAM memory
+## This PHP script optimizes the speed of your RAM memory, **as if it were magic 😐

 <main>
   <h2>How to use:</h2>